m1chae1bx/hedgehog-chatbot/README.md

 Instruction: given a dialog context and related knowledge, you need to response safely based on the knowledge.
 [CONTEXT] Hello, I'm here to answer your questions regarding financial news.
 EOS Has Abe decided whether to reappoint Kuroda for another five-year term?
 [KNOWLEDGE] Title: Japan's Abe tells Kuroda to keep up efforts on economy.
 Kuroda was handpicked by Abe to take the helm of the central bank in 2013 to deploy a massive stimulus program - part of the premier's "Abenomics" reflationary policies - that helped boost growth but failed to drive up inflation to the bank's target of 2 percent.
 "I want him to keep up his efforts.
 But I haven't made up my mind," on who should succeed Kuroda when his term ends in April, he added.
 Many analysts see a good chance that Kuroda will be reappointed when the government selects successors to him and his two deputies in coming months, decisions that need parliament's approval.
 ```

-The same query is sent to the OpenAI gpt-3.5-turbo model like this:
+A similar query is sent to the OpenAI gpt-3.5-turbo model adapted to the inputs required and should look like this:

 System:
 ```